A comprehensive spatial-temporal infection model: Formulation

-Equation (\ref{eq:defrho1}) shows that $R_0(\rho, r)$ is not constant, as typically assumed, but also depends both on the areal density and on the extent of the process $r$.
-For example, the ratio of the final value $R_0(\rho,r_{\infty})$ to its initial $R_0(\rho, 0)$ can be approximated (assuming a linear function for $F$) by
+Equation (\ref{eq:defrho1}) shows that even in spatially homogeneous systems, $R_0(\rho, r)$ is not constant, as typically assumed, but also depends both on the areal density and on a measure of the intrinsic extent of the process $r$.
+For example, the ratio of the final value $R_0(\rho,r_{\infty})$ to its initial $R_0(\rho, 0)$ can be approximated by

-assuming $\rho_0/\rho \ll 1$.
-For consistency, in the remainder, we will express the $R_0$ dependence of various solutions to the problem, e.g. $r_{\infty}$, through its value at the onset of the process, $R_0(\rho, 0)$.
+assuming $\rho_0/\rho \ll 1$ and a linear function for $F$.
+For consistency in the remainder, we will denote the $R_0$ dependence of various solutions to the problem, e.g. of $r_{\infty}$, through its value at the onset of the process, namely, through $R_0(\rho, 0)$.

 The finding that $R_0(\rho, r)$ is not constant is consistent with spatial distancing health policy guidelines.
-To our knowledge this property has not been noted before, even though it has important implications to the prediction of infection results, as shown below.
+To our knowledge this property has not been noted before, even though it has important implications on the prediction of infection results, as shown below.

-For completeness, we also remark that had we used the different version for diffusion (\ref{eq:difffick}), instead, then equations (\ref{eq:r1}), (\ref{eq:i1}) and (\ref{eq:r1}) would still remain in effect, subject to multiplying by a factor of $2$ the third term on the LHS of each equation.
+For completeness, we also remark that had we used the different version for diffusion (\ref{eq:difffick}), instead of (\ref{eq:difflat}), equations (\ref{eq:s1}), (\ref{eq:i1}) and (\ref{eq:r1}) would still remain in effect, subject to multiplying by a factor of $2$ the third term on the LHS of each equation.